kckuei/cats/README.md

 # cats
-A repository for only the best pictures!
+A repository for only the best cat pictures!